It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 Take a look at this one from ForeverNew:

-Also, the main reason most visitors ignore website popups is because they all offer exactly the same thing – discounts.
+Also, the main reason most visitors ignore website popups is that they all offer exactly the same thing – discounts.
 And if you think offering discounts is the only way to boost sales, you need to think again.
 Be unique, and find ways to add value.

 2. Offer discounts, but be wise about it

-But to whom and how much you offer, will determine if this will increase your revenue.
-So, the key is, not to offer it to everyone.
+But to whom and how much you offer will determine if this will increase your revenue.
+So, the key is not to offer it to everyone.

 According to a survey done by SheerID, 75% of companies are slicing margins to offer discounts.